What Is Missing in Your Risk Analysis?

 High Frequency Trading Action webinar to learn which setups cause automated High Frequency Trader orders to trigger and why.
 Learn MORE

-When choosing a stock to trade among a group of stock picks, consider the risk of the trade based on technical support levels appropriate for your Trading Style.
-Trading Styles include Intraday Trading, Swing Trading, Swing/Momentum Trading, Position Trading, and several others.
+When choosing a stock to trade among a group of stock picks, consider Risk Analysis of the trade based on technical Support and Resistance levels appropriate for your Trading Style.
+Stock Market Trading Styles include Intraday Trading, Day Trading, Swing Trading, Momentum Trading, Position Trading, and several others.

-Strategies are selected AFTER a Trading Style has been chosen.
-Certain Trading Styles require specific technical patterns, candlesticks, and support levels for optimal trading success.
-Buying Long versus Selling Short also changes support and resistance levels for each Trading Style.
+Trading Strategies are selected AFTER a Trading Style has been chosen.
+Certain Trading Styles require specific technical patterns, candlesticks, and Support levels for optimal trading success.
+Buying Long versus Selling Short also changes Support and Resistance levels for each Trading Style.

-The next area of calculation must be the support, which is where the stock is likely to bounce up as indicated by the green line.
-This may not hold over time, but is the first level of support for this stock if it sells down further.
-Support therefore is based not on a percentage but the technical levels where bounces occur from Buy to Cover Professional Traders closing their position, OR from “Buy on the Dip” Small Lot Investors rushing to buy into what they believe is a bargain.
+The calculation must be made for Support, which is where the stock is likely to bounce up as indicated by the green line.
+This may not hold over time, but it is the first level of Support for this stock if it sells down further.
+Therefore, Support is based not on a percentage, but the technical levels where bounces occur from Buy to Cover Professional Traders closing their position, OR from “Buy the Dip” Small Lot Investors rushing to buy into what they believe is a bargain.

-By calculating the difference between the resistance and the entry price, the risk of the trade is determined.
-By calculating the support level where the stock is mostly likely to pause or bounce, the Run Gain Profit Potential is determined.
-The final step is dividing the points at risk by the points Run Gain Profit Potential.
-Risk to profit should be 3/1 or higher.
-Most of the time Retail Traders are trading stocks with higher points at risk than there are potential points to gain.
+By calculating the difference between the Resistance and the Entry Price, the Risk of the trade is determined.
+By calculating the Support level where the stock is most likely to pause or bounce, the Run Gain Profit Potential is determined.
+The final step is dividing the points at Risk by the points for the Run Gain Profit Potential.
+Risk to Profit should be 3/1 or higher.
+Most of the time, Retail Traders are trading stocks with higher points at Risk than there are potential points to gain.

-Go to the MetaStock Learning Center and watch training webinars Velocity Swing Trading with High Frequency Trader Momentum, Trade Management Planner, High Frequency Trader Action, and Explorations Beyond the Basics of MetaStock.
+Go to the MetaStock Learning Center and watch training webinars Trade Management Planner, Velocity Swing Trading, High Frequency Trader Action, and Explorations Beyond the Basics.

 Martha Stokes CMT